 Don’t have 6 mg/kg before training and then drink a couple of coffees throughout the day.

 - Do 1 – 2 low-caffeine days per week, and 1 no-caffeine day per week.
-A low day should be half your normal intake, and a no day means less than 50 mg of caffeine (you can have a cup or two of tea, but no coffee, caffeine pills, etc.).
+A low day should be half your normal intake, and a no day means less than 50 mg of caffeine (you can have a cup or two of tea, but no coffee, caffeine pills, and so forth.
+Using a stimulant-free pre-workout on no-caffeine days can also help keep your intake low).